Perfectionism is something I have struggled with from my first breath of Earth’s sweet gases.

 As a student, studying was not enough.
-So in the name of good grades, I abused Adderall and coffee.
+In the name of good grades, I abused Adderall and coffee.

 As an adult woman in the working world, clocking in from nine to five was not enough.
-So in the name of more is better, I worked overtime and embodied the spirit of go-go gadget.
+So, in the name of “more is better,” I worked overtime and embodied the spirit of a go-go gadget.

-Slow down, was not in my vocabulary.
-Move, I have shit to do was.
+Slowing down was not in my vocabulary.
+Move, I have sh*t to do was.

 I began to see how convoluted this belief system was in 2016.
 The universe recognized my stubbornness and that I had no intention of healing my addiction to overdoing everything.
-So the universe gifted me with a grocery list of bizarre illnesses and chronic insomnia.
+I felt the universe then gifted me with a grocery list of mysterious illnesses and chronic insomnia.

 Something good happens: “You’re not worthy.”
 “You’re not enough.”

-Something bad happens: “I told you, you were a fuck up!”
+Something terrible happens: “I told you, you were a f*ck up!”

 I knew my lie instantly.
-It was that I was not good enough.
+I felt I was not good enough.

-This is the simplest, most effective tool I know to calm the mind.
-Ground yourself in presence.
+Breathing meditation is the most straightforward, most effective tool I know to calm the mind and ground yourself in the present.
 There is no room for a nagging voice.
 The ego dissolves.

-Another simple, free, and effective tool to clear the mind.
-Journaling helps to release thoughts and feelings that tornado white noise gossip talk in our minds.
-Write it out.
-Get it out.
-Give these thoughts and feelings permission to be released.
-Don’t like to ‘journal,’ make a list!
+Journalling is another simple, accessible, and effective tool to clear the mind.
+Journaling helps to release thoughts and feelings that tornado white noise gossip in our minds.
+We can write it out to get it out and give our thoughts and feelings permission to be released.
+If journaling isn’t your thing, another suggestion is to make a list.

-Marisa Peer, celebrity therapist and acclaimed hypnotherapist, has helped thousands overcome addiction, self-sabotage, low self-confidence, etc. How?
-By working with the affirmation, “I am enough.”
-This affirmation slowly records over the negative tapes that sound like Tourette’s.
-I know, it sounds too good to be true…but the biggest questions always have the simplest answers.
+Celebrity therapist and acclaimed hypnotherapist, Marisa Peer, has helped thousands of people overcome addiction, self-sabotage, and low self-confidence by working with the affirmation, “I am enough.”
+This affirmation slowly records the negative tapes in our minds.
+I know it sounds too good to be true, but the most significant questions always have the simplest answers.

 You have thoughts and feelings.
 And changing your thoughts gives you the power to change everything.

-Exercise not only boosts energy, motivation, muscle tone, and self-esteem, but also alleviates depression and anxiety.
-The science is irrefutable now.
-Google it.
-Exercise is a form of therapy.
+Exercise boosts energy, motivation, muscle tone, and self-esteem and alleviates depression and anxiety.
+The science is irrefutable now—exercise is a form of therapy.

-This is something I invite all my clients to do, not just the ones who want to lose weight.
+This is something I invite all my clients to do, not just those who want to lose weight.
 Who doesn’t want more joy in their life?
-Move dat body!
+Move that body!

-As a coach who gets coached, I see the power of having someone trustworthy who you divulge darkness to.
-Sharing secrets may make you cringe, but they will suffocate you if you do not give them voice.
+As a coach who gets coached, I see the power of having someone trustworthy to who you divulge darkness.
+Sharing secrets may make you cringe, but they will suffocate you if you do not give them a voice.
 There is so much healing in simply speaking to these wounds.

 Coaching helps boost confidence by bringing awareness to these harsh thoughts, challenging, and replacing them with constructive ones.
 A coach also helps you set realistic goals (keeps you accountable), celebrates your success, and reminds you to practice gratitude.

-Sleep is not only imperative for overall wellness, it’s free!
+Sleep is not only imperative for overall wellness; it’s also free.
 When I sleep deeply, I am confident, focused, happy, and that nagging voice is like a faraway whisper.

-If you have chronic insomnia, seek help now!
-Do not wait, it only gets worse.
+If you have chronic insomnia, seek help now.
+Please do not wait; it only gets worse.

-Mihaly Csikszentmihalyi coined this term in the late 1960s amid the largest happiness study to date.
+Mihaly Csikszentmihalyi coined this term in the late 1960s amid the most extensive happiness study to date.
 He found that the people with the most flow in their life were also the happiest.

 Be vulnerable and tell your loved ones you are working on your perfectionism or negative self-talk.
-Give permission to your loved ones to call you out when you are being ugly to yourself.
+Permit your loved ones to call you out when you are ugly to yourself.
 Being strong is being vulnerable.
 We are stronger together.